The Eunice Caldwell Leadership Award

 The Landmark Leadership Award

 Wheaton’s transition to coeducation was a landmark event for the College.
-Established by Wheaton’s first coeducational class of 1992, the Landmark Award is presented to a student/students of either the junior or senior class, who have demonstrated a commitment to gender issues throughout their years at Wheaton.
-This award honors students who have worked to foster collaboration between genders (women, men, other) and have furthered Wheaton’s goal of realizing a new kind of coeducation: one that creates an environment in which all genders become aware of their unique styles of leadership and communication and learn to address their common concerns for work, partnership or family.
+Established by Wheaton’s first coeducational class of 1992, the Landmark Award is presented to a student of either the junior or senior class, who have demonstrated a commitment to gender equity and collaboration throughout their years at Wheaton.

 The Richard and Virginia Thornburgh Leadership Award

 Richard and Virginia Thornburgh share a commitment to public life and service.
 They have dedicated themselves to working for the public good and for those causes and institutions which influence the quality of life.
 As Governor of Pennsylvania and as U.S. Attorney General, Richard exemplified the honorable dedication of service that is one of the great strengths of this nation.
 Virginia’s involvement in human services was nurtured by her education at Wheaton.
 Her efforts on behalf of children and adults with disabilities have been widely acknowledged.
 They were honorary degree recipients at Wheaton in 1981.
 The award is given to a student from any class who has made substantial contributions in the area of community service away from the Wheaton campus.